All St Anthony teens are invited to submit a work of art for the 2022 Teen Art for Change Show and enter a raffle for your chance to win a prize!

 1. LEARN ABOUT THE THEME

-Given the Russian invasion of Ukraine, we all should take more seriously the goal of peace: Practically speaking, what does peace look like?
+Given the Russian invasion of Ukraine and the recent mass shootings, we all should take more seriously the goal of peace: Practically speaking, what does peace look like?
 How do we get there?
 That's why the theme for this year's teen art for change show is “Builders of Peace in Our Communities."
 Peace is not achieved simply by an absence of violence, but rather in the presence of justice.
 As the Compendium of the Social Doctrine of Church says:

 2. LEARN ABOUT CATHOLIC SOCIAL TEACHING